Why Did We Create MCCT?

 With the support of the Marin City community, community-based organizations and the Sausalito-Marin City School District, we have achieved our goal to extend the Marin County Cooperation Team’s support to other communities in and around Marin County.

 MCCT’s Safety Net Services Program provides a holistic, wrap-around approach to service that addresses the needs of the whole family.
-Through this program, MCCT helps residents meet their basic, immediate needs, such as food, clothing, shelter.
+Through this program, MCCT helps residents meet their basic, immediate needs, such as food, clothing, shelter, while also providing long-term empowerment programming through weekly life skills workshops.

 The DLW Golf Program is the first extracurricular golf program for youth of color in Marin County.